ljanyst/ssd-tensorflow/README.md

     ./infer.py --help

-To export the model to an inference optimize graph run:
+To export the model to an inference optimize graph run (use `result/result` as the name of the output tensor):

     ./export_model.py